Jorge Soler Player Props: Marlins vs. Rangers

 Rangers Pitching Rankings

-- In his last appearance on Tuesday, July 25, the righty threw five innings against the Houston Astros, allowing six earned runs while surrendering seven hits.
+- In his most recent appearance on Wednesday, the lefty went six scoreless innings against the Chicago White Sox while surrendering two hits.

-- The 31-year-old has amassed a 3.66 ERA and 7.4 strikeouts per nine innings across 19 games this season, while giving up a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.